-Pursuant to 20 California Code of Regulations sedesignates the following as confidential. ection 2505(c)(2)(B), the Energy Co mmission
+Pursuant to 20 California Code of Regulations section 2505(c)(2)(B), the Energy Commission designates the following as confidential.

 ☐ No Confidential Deliverables,

 OR

 Confidential Deliverables:

 Description of Information to be Kept Confidential: Title of document/name of deliverable Task Number Portion of document to be kept confidential General description of the technology to be kept confidential.
 Legal Basis for Confidential Designation: Trade SecretTechnicalBusinessMarketingEconomic/Financial Patent application number Term of Confidentiality

-1 ĺ